it3xl/git-repo-sync/README.md

 `Something went wrong for <your-branch>.
 It is still untracked.
 Possibly the program or the network were interrupted.`

-Disable your antivirus or Check Point.<br/>
+* Disable your antivirus or Check Point.
-Check if this branch is blocked by your Git-server.
+* Check if this branch is blocked by your Git-server.

 ## Automation support
 * **git-repo-sync** works with remote Git repositories asynchronously, by default.